 - shoulder pain due to muscle weakness

-Some of these will improve with time, and rehabilitation can help with others.
+Some of these complications will improve with time, and rehabilitation can help others.
 A person may need ongoing medical treatment to monitor and manage their symptoms.

 Following a hemorrhagic stroke, a person may experience severe headaches for some time.
 A doctor will provide pain relief medication.
-Caffeine and alcohol use may make the headaches worse.
+Consuming caffeine and alcohol may make the headaches worse.

-A doctor may prescribe medication to reduce blood pressure.
+A doctor may also prescribe medication to reduce blood pressure.
 This will lower pressure in the brain.

-If the person usually takes blood thinners or other anti-clotting drugs, the doctor may give medication to counter their impact.
+If the person usually takes blood thinners or other anti-clotting drugs, the doctor may give medication to counter their effects.